Esubalew-github/PharmaPartnersAssessment/README.md

 ## Web Frontend

-I also implement a web frontend [using Angular] that can use the REST API and the respository is avilable at the github link: https://github.com/Esubalew-github/Angular11Crud.git
+I also implement a web frontend [using Angular] that can use the REST API and the respository is available at the github link: https://github.com/Esubalew-github/Angular11Crud.git